Italy at the World Athletics Indoor Championships

 Italy has participated in all the World Athletics Indoor Championships since the beginning in 1985 IAAF World Indoor Games.
 Italy won a total of 24 medals (6 gold, 6 silver and 12 bronze).
 Italy is 21st on the all time medal table.

 Medal count

-Italy won 26 medals (7 gold) an ranked 21st in the all-time medal table of the championships.
+Italy won 26 medals (7 gold) and ranked 21st in the all-time medal table of the championships.
 In six editions the azzurri team has not won any medals.

 Medalists

 1985

 Italy participated with 19 competitors, 16 men (but one Roberto Ribaud in 400 m did not stsrt), and 3 women.